-So, while many people enjoy the spice's benefits in their cooking and garden (using cinnamon in soil is a great way to deter gnats, for example), it has a deeper, time-honored meaning for others, too.
+So, while many people enjoy the spice's benefits in their cooking and garden (using cinnamon in soil is a great way to deter gnats, for example, and cinnamon can also help with getting rid of ants in the kitchen), it has a deeper, time-honored meaning for others, too.

 Is cinnamon toxic to cats?

 If you're living with pets, you may inevitably want to follow this ritual with caution.
 May Shorrock refers to the ASPCA who suggests that cinnamon is non-toxic to cats – but it's still worth taking extra care around any animal.

 'As a pet owner myself, I always prefer to exercise caution during these types of rituals and remove pets from the vicinity of powerful aromatics,' she says.

 If you've missed the opportunity to spread cinnamon on November 1st, fear not.
 You can still pick up some (and something to prepare and store the goods) for when the ritual commences once again on December 1st.

 No matter how happy we are, we can all use an additional sprinkling of abundance and good luck, and given how incredibly easy it is to do, it's no surprise more people are turning to these homespun ways to make a positive shift – from cinnamon to cleaning out your wallet, cleansing the home with salt or placing a glass of water under the bed at night.